near/wallet-selector/packages/core/docs/api/wallet.md

 **Returns**

-- `Uint8Array | void`: Browser wallets won't return the transaction outcome as they may need to redirect for signing.
+- `Promise<Uint8Array | void>`: Browser wallets won't return the transaction outcome as they may need to redirect for signing.
 More details on this can be found [here](https://docs.near.org/api/rpc/transactions#send-transaction-await).

 **Description**